The Milkmaid (film): Cast

+Reception

+The Milkmaid was listed as one of the top 20 Nigerian films of 2020.
+It won Best Film in an African Language and was nominated for eight awards.

 Accolades

 At the 16th African Movie Academy Awards, the film was nominated for eight awards, ultimately winning Best Film, Best Film in an African Language, Best Actress in a Supporting Role, Best Makeup, and Best Nigerian Film.
 The Milkmaid also won the Narrative Feature Award at the 2021 Pan African Film Festival in Los Angeles.